mmarcos/fabcommon/README.md

 		  venv/
 		     ...

-Each project release will be stored in the releases directory and named as the project tag being deployed.
+Each project release will be stored in the `releases` directory and named as the project tag being deployed.
-A symlink is then created in the root of the project to the src directory of the deployed tag.
+A symlink is then created in the root of the project to the `src` directory of the deployed tag.
 A tag is usually a version number, but it can really be anything.
-A logs, media and venv directories are also created if they don't already exist.
+A `logs`, `media` and `venv` directories are also created if they don't already exist.

 In addition to creating the above layout it: